MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-row-order-policy-command.md

 ---
 # .show table policy roworder command

 Display the table's [row order policy](roworderpolicy.md).
-The row order policy is an optional policy set on tables, that suggests the desired ordering of rows in a data shard.
+The row order policy is an optional policy set on tables, that suggests the desired ordering of rows in an [extent (data shard)](extents-overview.md)..
 The purpose of the policy is to improve performance of queries that are known to be narrowed to a small subset of values in the ordered columns.

 ## Permissions